DENTAL DISEASE IS A FREQUENT HEALTH ISSUE IN DOGS AND CATS

 Therefore, it is crucial that you have your pet’s mouth checked regularly by a vet to assess any problem in early stages and make sure your pet’s teeth and mouth are healthy.

-Our clinic offers free dental checks, where a veterinarian will examine your pet’s mouth to look for:
+A veterinarian will examine your pet’s mouth to look for:

 If dental disease is found, the vet may recommend a scale and polish under anaesthesia to clean the teeth and extraction of decayed teeth if required.